 For example, you make a deposit and place a bet of $150.
 Your picks do not come in and you lose that first wager.
 The bookmaker will give you $150 in betting credits that you can use to place a new bet and try your luck again with no additional risk involved.

 Some bookies still to more traditional bonuses as well, where you will get a match on your first deposit.
 In these cases, you will need to turn over (wager) the bonus amount a certain number of times, usually with the stipulation of the minimum qualify odds.

-Regulated US sportsbooks are known for giving out free bets in many different ways.
-An example is where you place an outright bet on a particular game before the start and the bookie gives you a free live bet that you can place while the game is ongoing.
+Regulated US sportsbooks are known for giving out bonus bets in many different ways.
+An example is where you place an outright bet on a particular game before the start and the bookie gives you a bonus live bet that you can place while the game is ongoing.